 There will be two exams during each term.
 The texts to translate will be 400-words long, and the exam will last 1 hour.
 The use of dictionaries is forbidden for Englishspeaking students.
 Non-English-speaking students will be able to use a bilingual dictionary (English/mother tongue) to understand the meaning of the text.
 For example, a German student can use an-German/English dictionary.
 The use of bilingual dictionaries containing French is forbidden, as well as electronic dictionaries.
-AIT4/1a & 5a: BUSINESS ENGLISH Fall & Spring Semesters THIS COURSE IS TAUGHT IN ENGLISH Classes: 40 hours in the Fall Semester; 32 in the Spring semester ECTS credits: 2 for each semester ECTS Creates: 2 for each series OBJECTIVE:
+AIT4/1a & 5a: BUSINESS ENGLISH Fall & Spring Semesters THIS COURSE IS TAUGHT IN ENGLISH Classes: 40 hours in the Fall Semester; 32 in the Spring semester ECTS credits: 2 for each semester OBJECTIVE: